appcircleio/appcircle-docusaurus/docs/continuous-testing/react-native-testing/react-native-unit-testing.md

 To run your tests during the build process, you can simply add the **React Native Unit Test** step in your workflows.

-Make sure the step is after the
+Make sure the step is placed after the following:

 - [**Node Install**](/workflows/react-native-specific-workflow-steps/node-install)
 - [**Npm/Yarn Commands**](/workflows/react-native-specific-workflow-steps/npm-yarn-commands)

-and before
+and  make sure the step is placed before the following:

 - [**Export Build Artifacts**](/workflows/common-workflow-steps/export-build-artifacts)